dji-sdk/Onboard-SDK/Onboard_API_Doc/en/OPENProtocol.md

 ### Session

-The session mechanism has been used in order to prevent the exceptions such as package loss and 3 kinds of session types can be seen as follows:
+The session mechanism has been used in order to prevent the exceptions such as package loss.
+3 kinds of session have been introduced:

 Note: Type 1 and Type 2 can ONLY be applied to the CMDs which have ACKs.